zenny/serverconf/README.md

 To configure the host FreeBSD system, simply pass the remote account to log in with.
-This account needs to run the script with superuser privledges, so make sure it's a member of the *wheel* group.
+This account needs to run the script with superuser privileges, so make sure it's a member of the *wheel* group.
 The script will prompt you for various user/passwords at the beginning but can then be run unattended: